oevkaya/datafest_UoE/content/schedule.md

 **Wrap up!**

-💻 2-4pm - Work on data
+💻 2-3:30pm - Work on data

+☕️ 3:30-4pm - Refreshments/Social time

 🛑 4pm - Submission deadline

-☕️ 4-4:30pm - Refreshments/Social time

-📈 4:30-6:30pm - Presentations
+📈 4-6pm - Presentations

-🏆 6:30-7pm - Judges discussions
+🏆 6-6:30pm - Judges discussions

 **Award ceremony**

-🏆 7-7:30pm - Announcing winners and prize giving
+🏆 6:30-7pm - Announcing winners and prize giving

 We suggest that you spend the morning on analysing the data and interpreting the  results  and the afternoon on preparing your presentation.